thesudoer2/cmatrix/README.md

 to compile souce code files by make file, stay on src/ directory and:

       #make

+NOTE: of course, before using "make" program to compile the project, you must
+      install the "make" package:

+      - on Ubuntu:
+         #apt-get install -y make

+      - on RockyLinux and CentOS:
+         #dnf install -y make

 a sample of functionality of this program: